I wish to thank the following people, whose support I gratefully acknowledge.

 Mr. Danilo Clemente from Resia, Udine, Italy in 2005 first told me the story of the American bomber crashed among the mountains during World War II and guided me to visit the accident site.
 It all started there.
 Danilo also provided me with the beautiful photographs of Resia that can be seen in this website.

 Ms. Devorah Segall, USA, niece of the late Lt.
-Jerome L. Solomon, kindly supplied a beautiful picture of his uncle in uniform and provided additional information.
+Jerome L. Solomon, kindly supplied a beautiful picture of her uncle in uniform and provided additional information.

 Mr. Travis Venters Jr, USA, son of the late Lt.
 Travis R. Venters, kindly supplied additional information.

 Mr. Steve Kirsch, USA, grand-nephew of the late Sgt.
 Thomas V. Marino, kindly supplied some beautiful photographs of the crew and some additional details.

 Mr. Paul K. Gearty, USA, brother of the late Sgt.
 Chester L. Gearty, kindly sent me copies of some private papers and a picture.

 Ms. Sim Smiley, USA, searched the National Archives and Records in Washington, DC and kindly supported me in contacting other American historical institutes.